 Nintendo Labo can be a blast to put together and play with, but if you burn through the basic Nintendo kits, you might be looking for more to do with your Nintendo Switch.
 Nintendo has now released a total of four main Labo kits, and there are a few third-party kits are out there to help you get started building new and more customizable creations.
 Here are all the Nintendo Labo kits you can get right now.

 Keep in mind: due to high demand, many of these kits are currently out of stock at all retailers.
-Keep checking back, and mind the prices listed, as some of these are going for hundreds of dollars at third-party sellers even when they only retail for $80 max.
+Keep checking back, and mind the prices listed, as some of these are going for hundreds of dollars at third-party sellers even when they don't sell for close to that price.

 - The well-rounded kit: Nintendo Labo Variety Kit